erfederuiz/thorreznou/README.md

-# DSFT1121
+# THORREZNOU
-Library for machine learning projects with Python
+PYTHON Library for exploratory data analysis and machine learning projects

+Here you can find the visualization functions